HuTerra/fvm/README.md

     fvm use v0.1.3

 (and of course you would update the final line to use a new version as you upgrade the "default" version on your machine)

+### Information and Commands
+In addition to those mentioned above, fvm also has an `ls` command to list all the versions of feather, including those installed on your server.
+Just run `fvm ls`.